dobkeratops/compiler/README.md

     * most similar stated goal, but maybe different preferences
     * was inspiration to start this
     * could just converge on it and keep any extra features we have?
+    * as it gains momentum, we could just switch to its' syntax?
   * 'SugarCpp' - an interesting transpiler, looks very practical
     * it just accepts C++1y as starting point and just adds more.
+    * differs by not having the 'rust' influence, but very similar goals
   * D - never grabbed me for some reason, but has many features of interest eg UFCS
     * (tends to focus on gc? and doesn't have expression syntax?)
   * disqualified by CG, but still interesting:-
+    * Julia
-    * Julia - focus on overloading/multimethods & interactivity
+      * focus on overloading/multimethods instead of 'special parameter'
+      * interactivity
+    * Go -
-    * Go - adhoc duck-type interface gather, simple but practical
+      * adhoc duck-type interface gather- want this;
+      * interesting for doing a lot with a simple feature set

  * Features inspired by Rust & other languages:
   * 2 way inference